wangshaojie1995/hallo3/README.md

 ## Training

-#### prepare data for training
+### Prepare data for training

+Begin your data-exploration by downloading the training dataset from [the HuggingFace Dataset Repo](https://huggingface.co/datasets/fudan-generative-ai/hallo3_training_data).
+This dataset contains over 70 hours of talking-head videos, focusing on the speaker's face and speech, and more than 50 wild-scene clips from various real-world settings.
-Organize your raw videos into the following directory structure:
+After downloading, simply unzip all the `.tgz` files to access the data and start your projects and organize them into the following directory structure:
 ```text
 dataset_name/
 |-- videos/